Ayms/node-Tor/README.md

 As a simplified summary, the Tor network is composed of Onion Proxys (OP) and Onion Routers (OR).
 The OP is usually located on the device that your are using to establish communications (ie on your PC for example), because communications between the application sending the instructions to the OP and the OP are not always protected.
 While operating, the OP does maintain a file retrieved from the Directory nodes giving it what it needs to know about the ORs to establish circuits.

-To establish a connection, the OP does choose a path of n ORs (the first one being a Guard node, the last one being an Exit node), creates a circuit with the first OR, and then extends the circuit with each OR choosen in the path consecutively via each OR, communications between the ORs and the OP are encrypted several time along the path (onion skin) with the keys negociated with each ORs, in that way each OR only knows the preceding and next OR along the path and can not understand a content that is not addressed to him.
+To establish a connection, the OP does choose a path of n ORs (the first one being theorically a Guard node, the last one being an Exit node), creates a circuit with the first OR, and then extends the circuit with each OR choosen in the path consecutively via each OR, communications between the ORs and the OP are encrypted several time along the path (onion skin) with the keys negociated with each ORs, in that way each OR only knows the preceding and next OR along the path and can not understand a content that is not addressed to him.

 The Exit OR does decrypt the content, establish a TCP connection with the target server and send the instructions received (get HTTP, etc)